Michigan ups stadium capacity, requires teen athlete testing

 “I know it’s getting warmer, vaccines are rolling out and people are tired of this pandemic.
 But we’re not out of the woods yet,” she said.
 “How this plays out depends on what we all do collectively to protect ourselves and our families.”

 COVID-19 is suspected to have contributed to at least 16,800 Michigan deaths.
+The state on Friday reported 3,730 new cases, the most in a 24-hour period since early January.

+At least 27% of people ages 16 and older have gotten at least one vaccine dose.

+Dr. Anthony Fauci, the top U.S. infectious disease expert, told CNN on Thursday that Michigan should “hold off for a bit” on further relaxing restrictions.

 Follow David Eggert at https://twitter.com/DavidEggert00